Applications are closed for summer 2025. The deadline to apply was April 4th, 2025

-The goals of GirlsGetMath@CSU are:
+Goals of GirlsGetMath@CSU

 - to show students that the study of mathematics can be exciting, beautiful, and useful